GaloisInc/adapt/Ingest/Language.md

 Overview of Segmentation in ADAPT
 --------
 Orthogonal to the hierarchical structure above is the notion of segmentation.
-An ADAPT graph can be segmented into smaller graphs for ease of reasoning and computation.
-Thus for example base layer data can be segmented, but so can data that includes patterns, activities, and phases.
+An ADAPT base layer graph can be segmented into smaller graphs for ease of reasoning and computation.
 Segmentation involves grouping all such data by common characteristics.
 Such characteristics are typically values of properties attached to some or all nodes.
 For example, an ADAPT graph might be segmented by 2-hour time windows, resulting in a number of sub-graphs corresponding to 2-hour windows.
 As another example, an ADAPT graph might be segmented by process ID, resulting in a distinct sub-graph related to each unique process ID reported in the data.
 Segmentation can be accomplished using combinations of characteristics as well.
 For example, an ADAPT graph might be segmented into a unique subgraph for each process ID in each 2-hour window.
 Segments are represented by a Segment node along with edges from that node to all nodes that belong to the segment.

 ADAPT Architecture
 -------